Seblanore/scaryForest/README.md

 /!\ WIP /!\

 My first VR game.
-Try to get to the end, but be careful...you're not alone in the forest.
+Try to get to the end, but be careful...you're not alone